Printer-styled range in Python:

 Notice that, when a class is an iterator it is, per definition, also iterable.
 The vice-versa is not true: not all iterables are iterators.
 While the wording might be confusing, the concept is quite simple.
-Since an iterator iterates over the elements of something, one could iterate over its elements, which makes it an iterable too.
-On the other hand, one could potentially be able to iterate over the elements of an iterable only if an iterator is available.
+Since an iterator iterates over the elements of something, one could iterate over its own elements, which makes it an iterable too.
+On the other hand, one could potentially be able to iterate over the elements of an iterable object only if an iterator is available.

 Making your own Python iterator

 So, now that we know what an iterator is, how can we make our